JustinSmith1999/PaddleGrid/paddlegrid-mobile/APP_STORE_METADATA.md

 - **Phone Number**: [Your phone number]

 ### Demo Account Credentials
-**IMPORTANT**: Create a test account with full access and provide credentials

 ```
 Email: demo@paddlegrid.com
 Password: DemoPass123!

 Notes for Reviewer:
-"This is a fully functional test account with access to all features.
-The account is pre-populated with sample data including courts, bookings, and player profiles.
+"This is a fully functional test account with access to all player features.
+The account is pre-populated with sample data including:

+• Upcoming court bookings at Pickleball Heaven facility
+• Access to the community social feed with real posts and interactions
+• Sample event series available for registration
+• Direct messaging capabilities with other players
+• Complete profile with stats and activity history

 Please feel free to:
-- Browse and book courts
+- Browse facilities and view court availability
-- Join sample matches
-- View player profiles
-- Test the messaging system
+- Make test bookings (Stripe test mode enabled - use card 4242 4242 4242 4242)
-- Explore the community feed
+- Post to the community feed, like, and comment

-For facility features, this account also has facility owner access to demonstrate the admin dashboard and court management tools."
+- Send messages to other players
+- Join the Beginner Pickleball Clinic event
+- Update your profile and upload pictures

+For facility admin features (court management, event creation, member management), an additional admin account is available:
+Email: justin@j20solutions.com

+The app connects to a live development environment with real-time updates.
+All features are fully functional and ready for testing."
 ```

+**Setup Reference**: See `DEMO_ACCOUNT_SETUP.md` in project root for complete setup instructions

 ### Review Notes (optional but recommended)
 ```